Sharing Netflix or Amazon Prime passwords could drag you into court

 It seems that people will now need to be careful about sharing passwords of video streaming platforms (like Netflix or Amazon Prime) because it could drag people into a court case.
-But, those who are living in the UK should not need to worry because this won't happen in other countries.
-The Intellectual Property Office (IPO) of the country has said the password sharing practice broke copyright law.
+But, those who are living in the UK don't need to worry because this won't happen in other countries.
+The Intellectual Property Office (IPO) of the country has said the password-sharing practice broke copyright law.

 Netflix's terms and conditions say that people can't share passwords with friends or people outside the home, but it has become a common practice to share accounts with several users.
 Following this, IPO says it is illegal to share passwords because it breaks copyright laws.
 The video streaming platform reportedly has rights to drag people to court.